MattsAb/GeoProject/README.md

 ## a social media web application where you can share your travel life

 you can visit the website here: https://geo-project-web-two.vercel.app
+note: the verification code sent to your email might go to spam folder

 Created using: